AlexandraEL9/course-notes/Specialization/react.md

 ## 5. Reducers

 Reducers decide **how the store changes** based on the action type & payload.
+- like the postmasters; they receive the action, and determine how the Store should be modified based on the action type and payload.

 ```javascript
 function counterReducer(state = { count: 0 }, action) {